 English breakfast tea (which is made by combining different black teas) is the perfect way to start the day, especially if you add a bit of cream and honey to it.
 It’s also a good substitute for coffee for those trying to decrease their caffeine intake.

 The tea contains many healthy antioxidants and minerals, including flavonoids, magnesium, lipoproteins, potassium, and many more.
 These can help lower one’s chances of heart disease, stroke, diabetes, and cancer.
 Additionally, it can help lower cholesterol levels.
-So, jump on the English train, and sip away.
+So, jump on the English tea train and sip away.

 Known for its spicy but sweet flavor, ginger tea has a considerable fan base that continues to grow—and with good reason too, as this beverage has a lot of interesting benefits.
 One of them is that it can help with motion sickness and nausea.
 So, for pregnant women or people who hate long car rides, this tea can be a real life-saver.